Brightify/Cuckoo/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Cuckoo.svg?style=flat)](http://cocoapods.org/pods/Cuckoo)

 ## Introduction
-Cuckoo was created due to lack of a proper Swift mocking framework.
-We built the DSL to be very similar to [Mockito](http://mockito.org/), so anyone coming from Java/Android can immediately pick it up and use it.

 ## How does it work
 Cuckoo has two parts.
 One is the **runtime** and the other one is an OS X command-line tool simply called **Cuckoonator**.